suytingwan/LLM-proof/README.md

 # LLM-proof
 Repo for natural language proof generation with large language model with contrastive stepwise decoding
+## Env Setup
+We use Lightning CLI and env setup by `conda env create -f nlproofs.yaml`.
+Refer to [NLProofs](https://github.com/princeton-nlp/NLProofS).

 ## Analysis of Prompting
 Scripts for Vanilla Prompt, COT, and Select-and-Inference are placed under folder `./scripts`.